 The powerful EDS-i audio engine includes over 1000 presets.
 Presets range from pianos and electric pianos into synth pads and leads.
 As well as a considerable number of sounds, there are 134 influence types, which means you should never run out of options live or in the studio.

-The Korg includes 16 pads that are used to trigger samples which you upload into the workstation.
-Pads can also save favorite sounds for immediate recallup to 64 at a time with 4 banks of 16.
+The Korg includes 16 pads that are used to trigger samples that you upload into the workstation.
+Pads can also save favorite sounds for immediate recall up to 64 at a time with 4 banks of 16.

 If you are a singer, you can plug your mic straight into the Kross 2 for vocals or use the onboard vocoder.
 Like most workstations, the Kross two has a built-in sound recorder, but the thing we love is it will record external audio, also.
 By way of instance, if you have a mic or instrument running via your Kross 2, you can capture sound from that along with your computer keyboard.
 So, effectively, if you’re a solo artist or part of a duet, it is possible to acquire perfect gig records!